-Private search for MH370 formally ends
+Four-year hunt for missing MH370 ends

 The plane disappeared on 8 March 2014 while flying from Kuala Lumpur to Beijing with 239 people on board.

-There are still fierce debates over how the flight ended and the families of those on board say they want search efforts to continue.
+Official search efforts ended last year and there are still fierce debates about what happened to the flight.

+Grace Nathan, whose mother was on MH370, said she was opposed to ending the hunt.

 "People might think: 'Why are these people still harping on about this, it's been four years'.
-It's important for people to remember that MH370 is not history," Grace Nathan, whose mother was on MH370, told the Guardian.
+It's important for people to remember that MH370 is not history," she told the Guardian newspaper.

-The plane was carry 153 people from China and 38 Malaysians.
-Other passengers came from Iran, the US, Canada, Indonesia, Australia, India, France, New Zealand, Ukraine, Russia, Taiwan and the Netherlands.
-The 12 crew were all Malaysian.

-The hunt for the missing plane formed one of the largest surface and underwater searches in aviation history, covering more than 120,000 sq km (46,300 miles) of the Indian Ocean.

 - Missing MH370: What we know